Understanding SR-22 insurance in Washington, D.C.

 SR-22 insurance cost by company for a first DUI

-Progressive offers the cheapest car insurance for drivers after a single DUI at $1,701.
-Finding affordable SR-22 insurance after a DUI can be tough, but shopping around helps.
-Some insurance companies see a first DUI as a one-time mistake and may offer lower rates than others.
+Progressive offers the lowest car insurance rate for drivers after a single DUI at $1,701 yearly.
+Finding affordable SR-22 insurance after a DUI can be challenging, but comparing quotes can help.
+Some insurance companies view a first DUI as a one-time mistake and may offer lower rates than others.

 Take a look at the table below to see how average insurance rates after one DUI vary by company.
 While insurance rates increase after a DUI, the increase isn't as severe as with multiple infractions.